 I was… rather lazy with this one… sort of.
 It wasn’t for lack of trying.
 Allow me to explain.
-I love the designs on Anna’s dress, but the thing is, there are so many of them and I’ve yet to save for an embroidery machine so… since I had limited time, I bought the outfit ^^; It is hand crafted by Angel-Secret on Storenvy and I can’t recommend their work enough.
+I love the designs on Anna’s dress, but the thing is, there are so many of them and I had yet to save for an embroidery machine so… since I had limited time, I bought the outfit ^^; It is hand crafted by Angel-Secret on Storenvy and I can’t recommend their work enough.
 They do stunning recreations of new and classic Disney Princess gowns so if you’re in need of one, go check them out!
 For the boots, I bought a base set of boots and added designs to them to give them an extra bit of flair.
 For Anna’s hair, I actually use my own and add in a silver weft (though to be fair, when I cut my hair again, I’ll get a wig.
 My hair for her has to be superrrrrr long!!)
 And that’s about it!

 "I know we can work this out, together!"